-10.2 A general context
+9.2 A General Context

 The team found it useful to have a framework to classify the improvements and benefits.
 For this kind of work, it is important to provide a practical engineering rather than a theoretical scientific perspective.
-From a software systems perspective, the main benefits that an ontological approach aims to provide are [Partridge, (2002g), pp.4-5]:
+From a software systems perspective, the main benefits that an ontological approach aims to provide are:

-- improved inter-operability
+- improved inter-operability,

-- reducing complexity
+- reducing complexity,

-- increasing longevity
+- increasing longevity, and

 - technology proofing.

-From this ontological modelling perspective, the qualities of a good model (ones that bring practical benefits) are [Partridge, (2002g), pp.22-26]:
+From this ontological modelling perspective, the qualities of a good model (ones that bring practical benefits) are:

-- relevant precision and sufficient formality - sufficient simplicity and relevant generality - appropriate unity and explanation
+- relevant precision and sufficient formality,

+- sufficient simplicity and relevant generality,

+- appropriate unity and explanation,

+- relevant fruitfulness, and

-- relevant fruitfulness - relevant repeatability re-usability.
+- relevant repeatability re-usability.